eecs490/autograder/README.md

 Obviously the student's submission will not include out autograding/assignment logic.
 Therefore `Dockerfile`/`rust-autograder` copies the logic to the image before pushing to dockerhub.

-The intended development workflow is to do all the work with `Dockerfile.debug` and `debug-rust-autograder` and only once development is finished to build the final image with `Dockerfile` and push to `rust-autograder`.
+The intended development workflow is to do all the work with `Dockerfile.dev` and `dev-rust-autograder` and only once development is finished to build the final image with `Dockerfile` and push to `rust-autograder`.

 # Getting started